 “It can’t just be about us, it has to be about them, too,” he said.
 “We have to have a degree of listening, which we haven’t been good at.”

 He added that other nations want to know the United States can make and implement a decision.
 “If not they’re going to exploit that … (and) say ‘we can’t get too close to these people right now.’”

 His talk, “Buckle Up: Global Foreign Policy Trends and American Diplomacy,” was part of a speaker series at Duke on the challenges of global governance funded by the Ambassador Dave and Kay Phillips Family International Lectureship.

-Read The New York Times article referencing Under Secretary Shannon's retirement and subsequent visit to Duke University.
+The New York Times referenced Under Secretary Shannon's retirement and subsequent visit to Duke University.